khugitshii/khugitshii/README.md

-## Hey!
-Everyone.
+## Salutations, everyone!

-### I am a versatile individual, juggling my roles as a dedicated student, and an ambitious individual looking for Internships.
+### I am a versatile individual, juggling my roles as a dedicated student, and an ambitious individual.
 I'm not just here to contribute and explore, but to influence, motivate, and extract the utmost potential from every opportunity.

 ##